-Basic Volunteer: "Volunteers who assist with one-time events whose only interaction with the students is in the presence of an administrator or teacher."
-Requires school volunteer commitment form (Can fill out at the office).
+Essential Volunteer: "Volunteers who assist with one-time events whose only interaction with the students is in the presence of an administrator or teacher."
+It requires a school volunteer commitment form (Can be completed at the office).

 Fieldtrip Volunteer: "Volunteers who accompany students while off-site."
-Requires background check and school volunteer commitment form (Can fill out at office).
+It requires a background check and school volunteer commitment form (Can be filled out at the office).

-Extended Volunteer: "Volunteers who have frequent or prolonged contact with students (e.g. coaches or parents who assist with students on a regular daily or weekly basis or overnight trips)."
-Requires background check, LiveScan, school volunteer commitment form, Tuberculosis Test Result (Can get information from the office).
+Extended Volunteer: "Volunteers who have frequent or prolonged contact with students (e.g., coaches or parents who assist with students on a regular daily or weekly basis or overnight trips)."
+Requires background check, LiveScan, school volunteer commitment form, and Tuberculosis Test Result (Can get information from the office).